Extensions that do not include an extension definition schema produce generic graphs.

 |---|---|

-| Pathfinding | Use Pathfinding to identify attack paths and analyze relationships across all platforms and environments, including both built-in and custom extensions. |
+| Pathfinding | Use Pathfinding to identify attack paths and analyze traversable relationships across all platforms and environments, including built-in and extension-defined kinds. |

 | Saved queries | Import extension-specific saved queries so you can quickly run pre-defined Cypher queries on the Explore page. |